-- Tasmanian infrastructure /services are rebuilt or repaired during and after disasters to assist with long-term disaster resilience. - Tasmanians actively enable their own and others' relief and recovery during and after disasters supported by all levels of government.
-Assistance and recovery programs support long-term resilience and maximise community benefits.
+- Tasmanians are supported and infrastructure /services are rebuilt or repaired during and after disasters to assist with long-term disaster resilience. - Tasmanians actively enable their own and others' relief and recovery during and after disasters supported by all levels of government.
+Infrastructure and services are rebuilt, repaired or relocated to assist long-term resilience and maximise community benefits.